The Faculty of Archaeology is the largest academic centre of Archaeology in Continental Europe with over 170 staff members.

 Extensive research projects

 Over the years, many of our researchers have received prestigious grants and subsidies, enabling them to embark on extensive research projects.
-Here you will find a non-exhaustive list of current research projects:
+Here you will find a non-exhaustive list of current and recently finished research projects:

 For more information, see the complete overview.

-Faculty’s researchers have been admitted to the Royal Netherlands Academy of Arts and Sciences:
+The Royal Netherlands Academy of Arts and Sciences

 Our research areas